| | | |

 What is selective breeding?

 Selective breeding is when an animal or plant with a useful characteristic is used to breed.
-The offspring with the desirable characteristic are used to breed from again and the same with their offspring.
-Eventually a new breed is produced where the animals or plants always have the desired characteristic.
+The offspring with the desirable characteristic are used to breed again, and the same is done with their offspring.
+Eventually, a new breed is produced where the animals or plants always have the desired characteristic.

-Sometimes two different breeds with different characteristics are bred together to produce a new breed with both characteristics from the original.
-For example, an apple tree that is naturally resistant to disease could be bread with a tree the grows a lot of apples.
-The cross bred tree would be resistant to disease and grow a lot of apples!
+Sometimes, two different breeds with different characteristics are bred together to produce a new breed with both characteristics from the original.
+For example, an apple tree that is naturally resistant to disease could be bred with a tree that grows a lot of apples.
+The cross-bred tree would be resistant to disease and grow a lot of apples!

 Selective breeding is also known as artificial selection.